 - Go to the Forwarders tab and click Edit.

-- Type in the Barracuda DNS nameserver IP address
+- Type in the Barracuda DNS nameserver IP addresses

-and move it to the top of the table.
+and move them to the top of the table.
 Click OK.

 - Click OK.

 Setting Up Conditional Forwarders for Local Domains

 If there is more than one DNS server, and/or you want to resolve some domains using another DNS server, do the following.
 Assume, in this example, that the local DNS server IP address we are configuring/editing is 10.5.7.75.

 - Right click on Conditional Forwarders and select New Conditional Forwarder.

 - Enter a local domain name in the DNS Domain field, and, in the IP addresses of the master servers table, enter other local DNS IP addresses where domains are resolved and click OK.